ilyassmoummad/ProtoCLR/README.md

 - [ProtoCLR CvT-13 300 epochs model checkpoint](https://huggingface.co/ilyassmoummad/ProtoCLR)

 ### Audio Preparation Guidelines
-To use the model effectively, ensure your audio files meet the following criteria:
+To use the model effectively, ensure your audio meets the following criteria:
+- **Mono Channel (Mandatory)**: If the audio has multiple channels, average them to create a single mono channel.
-- **Sample Rate**: 16 kHz (Mandatory).
+- **Sample rate (Mandatory)**: Resample your audio to a sample rate of 16 kHz.
-- **Padding**: For audio shorter than 6 seconds, pad with zeros or repeat to reach a 6-second length (Recommended).
+- **Padding (Recommended)**: For audio shorter than 6 seconds, either pad with zeros or repeat the audio until it reaches 6 seconds.
-- **Chunking**: For audio longer than 6 seconds, consider splitting into 6-second chunks (Recommended).
+- **Chunking (Recommended)**: For audio longer than 6 seconds, consider split it into 6-second chunks.

 ### Example: Loading, Processing, and Running Inference on an Audio File
 This example demonstrates how to load an audio file, preprocess it, and run inference with the ProtoCLR model.